MarquessV/audio-dev-plugin-collection/README.md

-# Audio Plugin Dev Utilities
+# Audio Development Utility Plugins

 A collection of single-purpose VST3 and CLAP plugins that are useful for audio plugin development.